 After Wells was born, and I breast fed him for a few months, and then I got back on Lexapro.
 I stayed on it for a year until I decided to stop taking it.
 Actually, I forgot to take it so often that I eventually I just stopped. 🙂 Mom of 3 probs.
 I haven’t been on medication for a while now, and I feel great.
 Hopefully I will continue to stay this way.
 If not, I know there are resources available to help should I need them.

-Here’s the thing.
-I think most of us are struggling with our mental health.
-We just don’t talk about it because of the stigma that comes with it.
-But who cares?!
-Mental health is no different from physical health.
+I think most of us are struggling with our mental health, but we don’t talk about it because of the stigma that comes with it.
+In my experience, mental health is no different from physical health.
 The brain is a part of the body.
-Anxiety and depression is a chemical imbalance of the brain.
+Anxiety and depression are a chemical imbalance of the brain.
 It’s not something we can ignore.
-Just as we wouldn’t tell someone “just don’t have cancer” or “just don’t have heart disease”… we also shouldn’t tell someone “just don’t get anxious” or “just don’t get depressed”.
+And just as we wouldn’t tell someone “don’t get cancer” or “don’t get heart disease”… we also shouldn’t tell someone “don’t get mentally ill”.

 Mamas, we carry the mental load in our family… the day-to-day demands, the scheduling, the housework, the activities, the groceries, the appointments, the birthday parties, the haircuts, the field trips, the play dates, the dog… you name it and it’s already in our minds to get done.
 Combine that with the pressures of staying hyper-focused on our kids at all times, we are absolutely mentally strained.
 Some of us can manage our mental load by exercise, diet, therapy, meditation or prayer.
 That is totally legitimate and possible.
 For some, the conditions are genetic and it’s not possible to manage no matter how hard we try.
 And we need a little extra help.
 That’s ok too.
 It doesn’t mean that we are weak or less than or a bad mom if we ask for help.
 It’s actually very brave and commendable.